Plan Your First Weekend Back

-Moss Wood reopens on Wednesday 1st March for the 2017 season!
-While we have been busy over the Winter getting ready for 2017, have you been getting ready for the year ahead?
-To help you get started, here are a few activities going on near by for our first weekend – just to give you an idea of what you might want to do while enjoying your time back at Moss Wood in March!
+Moss Wood reopens on Wednesday 1st March for 2017!
+While we have been busy over the Winter getting ready for the start of the new season, have you been planning for the year ahead?
+To help you get started, here are a few activities going on nearby during the first weekend back!

-A guided walk around Hambleton – a nice and easy way to get back into wandering the beautiful Lancashire countryside for 2017.
+A guided walk around Hambleton – a nice and easy way to get back into wandering the beautiful Lancashire countryside.
 The walk is graded as easy, on mostly level ground.
-And in what may be the clincher – the walk starts and finishes at The Shovels Pub in Hambleton!
+In what may be the clincher – the walk starts and finishes at The Shovels Pub in Hambleton!

 Call 01995 602125 for more information.

 A slightly different way to spend an evening – a drinks reception followed by 3 course meal and an enjoyable evening of murder mystery.

 “When a rare pink diamond is stolen and the security guard ends up dead the owner calls on the finest detective in the land to investigate the problem …. unfortunately he wasn’t available and so Inspector Clouseau is on the case instead.

 Prepare to become embroiled in a mess of minkies, bims and surprise attacks as the inept investigator attempts to solve the crime.
 Crooks never sleep and neither does Clouseau.
 Just remember he may look like he knows nothing – but he who don’t know nothing must know something, eh?”

 The events starts at 7.00pm Friday at The Midland Hotel in Morecambe in the main lobby area, before moving into the Eric Gill Suite for a three course dinner. £38.50 per person.
 Call 01524 428370 for more information.

 A highly rated play returns to the Dukes Theatre in Lancaster following popular demand.